George Fenneman: Gunsmoke

 He was the principal commercial announcer for the radio version of Gunsmoke, and frequently introduced "Matt Dillon" (William Conrad) after the episode to extoll the virtues of L&M or Chesterfield cigarettes.

 The Simpsons

 Fenneman narrated The Simpsons season 5 episode "Marge on the Lam" broadcast on November 4, 1993.
 The episode's closing sequence is a reference to Dragnet.
-Fenneman recorded the episode's ending in a Dragnet-style summation of the three principal characters' fate.
+Fenneman recorded the episode's ending in a Dragnet-style summation of the three principal characters' fates.

 Residual income from announcing

 Fenneman purchased a 10 percent interest in the You Bet Your Life production company.
 "I had a good lawyer" Fenneman said.
 "Instead of the usual residuals, I get a percentage of the gross revenues (from You Bet Your Life)".
 Fenneman also received residual payments for Dragnet.
 "Every time you see the show and hear me say 'The story you are about to see is true.
 Only the names have been changed to protect the innocent', I get a paycheck.
 A small one, but they add up".